 When Employers Violate These Standards

-Workers who were exposed to asbestos because their employer failed to follow OSHA standards have strong legal claims.
+Workers who were exposed because their employer failed to follow OSHA standards have strong legal claims.
 Common violations include:

-- Failing to test for asbestos before renovation work
+- Failing to test for ACM before renovation work

 - Not providing respiratory protection or training

-- Ignoring known asbestos hazards to save time or money
+- Ignoring known hazards to save time or money

 - Using improper removal methods that create unnecessary exposure

-- Not conducting required air monitoring during asbestos work
+- Not conducting required air monitoring during abatement work

-"When an employer knows there's asbestos in a building and sends workers in without protection, that's negligence—and it happens far more often than people think.
+"When an employer knows there's a hazard in a building and sends workers in without protection, that's negligence—and it happens far more often than people think.
 OSHA citations are just the beginning.
 These workers deserve full compensation for the risk they were subjected to."

 — Yvette Abrego, Senior Client Manager, Danziger & De Llano